 Click to learn why cow’s milk does NOT provide proper infant nutrition.

-A child who is ready to eat does not need to be spoon fed.
-The introduction of solid food should be child-led, meaning the baby has sufficient reach and pincer grasp to get the food.
+A child who is ready to eat does not need to be spoon fed once they have a sufficient reach and pincer grasp to get the food.
 Most babies don’t need you to puree the food, though mashing may be helpful.

 Model the eating behavior you want baby to follow.
 Introduce one new food at a time.